BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/9_3_Using_CSV_in_Scripts.md

 ### Encode a CLTV Script

 When you encode a CLTV script, be careful how you encode the integer value for the relative locktime.
-It should be passed as a 3-byte integer, which means that you're ignoring the top byte which could inactivate the relative locktime.
+It should be passed as a 3-byte integer, which means that you're ignoring the top byte, which could inactivate the relative locktime.
 Since it's an integer, be sure you convert it to little-endian.

 This can be done with the `integer2lehex.sh` shell script from the previous chapter.